deepakchamarthi/Proj1mmtAutomation/README.md

 - **Complete Flow** Book Hotel in *configurable* city with *configurable* checkin/checkout dates and with *configurable* guests count
 - Automtically filters hotels with *configurable* start rating
 - Assertion Flow checks if the booking is happening correctly with the right number of guests
-- Works on any browser.
+- **Compatability** works with any browser.
 Currently it is user configurable between Chrome and FireFox
 - **Highly efficient** and **Fastest** way to boook the hotel.
 Neither*Thread.sleep* nor *implicit wait* is used.
 - **Flexible** with lot of configurable parameters.
 Complete List is given below.